mckriel/rust/README.md

 # My Rust Repo

+All my apps have easter eggs in them for you to find and hopefully have a laugh at ;)

 ## TODO App
 * A simple task list app which runs in the command line
 * Makes use of a sqlite database to store, retrieve and edit tasks